 Please note that all changes to information made available in Discovery will take at least 24 hours to be displayed.

 You can contact the Archives Sector team by email, or write to us to discuss the best way to provide collections information or with corrections, amendments or new additions to Discovery, including Find an Archive and the Manorial Documents Register at The National Archives.
 Please use the address: Archives Sector Development, The National Archives, Kew, Richmond, Surrey TW9 4DU.

 We are continuing to collect information from repositories about new collections as part of the Accessions to Repositories survey.
 For up to date information about this year’s survey, please visit the project page on our website.

 Updating the Hospital Records Database

-The Hospital Records Database (HOSPREC) is not currently included in Discovery but we are looking at ways to incorporate the data in the future.
-While it remains separate from Discovery, it will not be possible to update the information it contains.
+The Hospital Records Database (HOSPREC) is not currently included in Discovery but we are looking at ways to work with the data in the future.